 As a younger son of a large family, Frans then was left to pursue his own destiny and joined a group of Albany merchants who posted a bond to trade in the Indian country in the Fall of 1686.
 This adventurous undertaking helped establish him in the new city of Albany.

 By the mid-1690s, these Winnes had emerged as Albany mainstays.
-As his older brothers no longer were in Albany, Frans had become head of the Albany Winne family - acting as executor and as guardian for the children of deceased siblings.
+As his older brothers no longer were living in the new city, Frans became head of the Albany Winne family - acting as family executor and as guardian for the children of deceased siblings.
 His third ward home was an Albany landmark.

 In 1702, the now successful merchant was elected assistant alderman for the third ward.
 He served until 1706 when he was elected alderman - serving until 1708.
 After that, he maintained his ties to city hall as a contractor and firemaster.